Sunken Living Room Design: Change Your Living Room Now

 Sunken Modern Living Room

-You can keep the area open and airy by using skylights, floor-to-ceiling windows, or a substantial glass wall to let in natural light.
+Keeping the sunken space open and airy depends heavily on the living room window design, floor-to-ceiling openings or skylights compensate for the lower eye level by flooding the recessed zone with natural light from above and the sides.
 Use area rugs, striking wall art, and lighting fixtures to give the space interest and texture.
 Lastly, incorporate built-in charging stations, media systems, and storage to make the room as functional as possible.

 Sunken Living Room from the Mid-Century